Skip Navigation

 Baudouin I, King of Belgium

 Dale enlisted in the Army on June 26, 1940, in Kanawha County, West Virginia.
-On February 14, 1943, while in the Army, he married Rosemary Harriet Cole in Riverside, California.
-She was born July 24, 1923, in Orting, Pierce County, Washington, the daughter of Elis Edward and Lillian Harriet Antrim Cole.
-Dale and Rosemary had two children, Dale Ellis Summers and Virginia Jean Summers Rhine.
-Rosemary is still alive at the time of this writing (2016) and living in the state of Washington.
+While serving, he married Rosemary Harriet Cole on February 14, 1943, in Riverside, California.
+Rosemary was born on July 24, 1923, in Orting, Pierce County, Washington, the daughter of Elis Edward and Lillian Harriet Antrim Cole.
+Together, Dale and Rosemary had two children: Dale Ellis Summers and Virginia Jean Summers Rhine.

-Losing his life in the Battle of the Bulge in World War II, Dale was buried at the Allied War Memorial Cemetery, Grand Duchy, Luxembourg.
-Rosemary remarried about 1953 to Lloyd C. Barnett.
-Lloyd was born November 5, 1923, a son of James W. and Bertha Bailie Barnett.
-Lloyd passed away August 15, 2010.
+Dale lost his life during the Battle of the Bulge in World War II and was laid to rest at the Allied War Memorial Cemetery in the Grand Duchy of Luxembourg.
+Following his passing, Rosemary remarried around 1953 to Lloyd C. Barnett, who was born on November 5, 1923, to James W. and Bertha Bailie Barnett.
+Lloyd passed away on August 15, 2010.
+Rosemary passed away April 24, 2017, in Tacoma, Washington.
+She was buried in Orting Cemetery, Orting, Pierce County, Washington.

 Insignia of the 9th Armored Division